 code

-to transpile the application code
+npm to manage dependenciesbabel to transpile the application code

-to bundle the transpiled
+webpack to bundle the transpiled

 application code

-to serve the application and its API
+next to serve the application and its API

 routes